Magnesium: A Miracle Mineral: Are you Deficient?

 - Magnesium citrate—great for laxative benefits

 - Magnesium glycinate—my personal favorite.
-It is readily available and easily absorbed.
+It is readily available, easily absorbed and gentle on the gut.

 - Magnesium chloride or lactate— well absorbed by the body.